ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-Event-Handlers.rst

 Documentation
 -------------

-`The launch documentation <https://github.com/ros2/launch/blob/master/launch/doc/source/architecture.rst>`_ provides detailed information about the event handlers and substitutions.
+`The launch documentation <https://github.com/ros2/launch/blob/master/launch/doc/source/architecture.rst>`_ provides detailed information about available event handlers.

 Summary
 -------

 In this tutorial, you learned about using event hanlders in launch files.
-You learned about their syntax and how they can be used to define a complex set of rules to dynamically modify the launch file.
+You learned about their syntax and usage examples to define a complex set of rules to dynamically modify launch files.